solstice333/Arymatic/README.md

 ## Description:

 A way to automate things the Arya way.
 In general, this is a layer on top of schtasks that allows the user to define how to schedule tasks by defining a simple JSON file then scheduling it using the `lib.sched.Sched.schedule_task()` method.
+Tested with Python 3.6.1 on Windows 7 Ultimate SP1.

 ## Usage:

 ### Installation

+Make sure you have at least Python 3.6.1 installed on Windows.

 ```
 $ cd <repo_root>